kubeshop/botkube-docs/content/configuration/_index.md

 ## config.yaml syntax
 The configuration file contains,

-- resource list you want to watch
+- Resource list you want to watch
-- the type of events you want to get notifications about
+- The type of events you want to get notifications about
-- way to skip filter runs
+- Way to skip filter runs
-- and Slack access configuration
+- Slack access configuration

 ```
   ## Resources you want to watch